MENTAL HEALTH SUPPORT

-The Connections Program’s mental health navigator meets with young people, conducts a wellness assessment and creates a customized care plan that assists young people to get the help they need within a short time period (roughly 1 month).
+The Connections Program’s nurse navigator meets with young people, conducts a wellness assessment and creates a customized care plan that assists young people to get the help they need within a short time period.
 Through established partnerships, the navigator identifies appropriate mental health experts and services available in the community and helps remove any barriers for young people in accessing these services, ultimately facilitating a smooth transition to adult services.

 What type of support is offered?

 Based on the needs of each young person, the types of support could include:

 - One-on-one counseling or therapy

 - Cognitive/Educational Assessments

 - Health Literacy Education through Monthly Virtual Workshops

 - Wellness Groups, including health promotion activities, mental health awareness, and also therapy-based groups (i.e. DBT, Art Therapy)

 - Comprehensive assessment by in-house primary care physician and psychiatrist

 - General system navigation